leaf2fire/userChrome/README.md

 [Firefox][ff] browser customizations using [`userChrome.css`][uccss] and related resources repository.

-Personally, I don't mind the default Firefox themes, but there are some things that irked me.
-For me, it is the scrollbar.
+Personally, I don't mind the default Firefox themes, but once I realized that the Firefox experience can be even better, it made sense to me to make it better.

 ### Scrollbar